vocalous/app/README.md

-# Train Vocal
+# Vocalous

-An open source app that helps you to train your singing skills.
+An open source web app that help to practice singing by tracking the pitch.

 ## Building
 ```bash